In dialogue with the Italian star designer Enrico Marone Cinzano - The Artful Association of design, aesthetics and

-Enrico Marone Cinzano crosses boundaries to understand how sustainable design is changing society.
-Born into the dynasty of the Fiat family and wormwood distillery, Cinzano came into contact with aesthetics and luxury as a child already.
-However, the star designer defines true luxury as a non-toxic, nature-related and sustainable lifestyle.
+Enrico Marone Cinzano pushes boundaries in order to understand to what extent sustainable design changed society.
+Born into a dynasty of the Fiat family and vermouth distillery, Cinzano came up with aesthetics and as a child Luxury in touch.
+However, the star designer defines true luxury as non-toxic, natural and sustainable LIFESTYLE.

-After his award-winning ready-to-wear fashion line from Project Alabama, Cinzano embarked on his journey to sustainable design.
-He aims to bring artful design and nature in harmony.
-His works combine functionality, aesthetics, longevity and local craftsmanship.
+After his award-winning ready-to-wear fashion line for Project Alabama, Cinzano began his journey to sustainable design.
+He aims to bring artistic design and nature into harmony.
+His works combine functionality, aesthetics, durability and local craftsmanship.

 Coexistence of culture, sustainability and commerce

-"The project is about the amazing artisans of the southern United States and for me it confirmed the coexistence of culture, sustainability and commerce.
-It introduced me to the concept of sustainable practices ".
+“The project is about the amazing artisans of the southern United States and for me it confirmed the coexistence of culture, sustainability and commerce.
+It introduced me to the concept of sustainable practices ”.

 He then founded the Enrico Marone Cinzano collection, which focused on the design of ethical interior design.
 In his opinion, climate change results from a combination of wrong consumer behavior and the resulting waste.

 "When I read that XNUMX% of the world's carbon emissions come from buildings and we spend XNUMX% of our time indoors, I knew I wanted to help create a healthy and non-toxic home."

-Handcrafted Italian armchairs, raw linen, cradle-to-cradle glass from the region, recycled wood, natural glue from food by-products and partially recycled steel Source: Enrico Marone Cinzano
+Armchair made by hand in Italy, raw linen, cradle-to-cradle glass from the region, recycled wood, natural glue made from by-products of the food industry and partially recycled steel Image source: Enrico Marone Cinzano

 His goal is to promote sustainability in a modern and aesthetic way.
 Products should be nicer, better and more efficient, and generate less waste.
 They should also be useful, durable and timeless.
 Today's homeowner values quality and design, but also the performance of the products must be right.
 His collections take equal account of all these points.